subaquatic-pierre/django-shop/README.md

 ### Django allauth

-This is used for user authentication and uathorization, it handles all routes and forms with class based views, the application ships with most signin and signup templates
+This is used for user authentication and authorization, it handles all routes and forms with class based views, the application ships with most sign in and sign up templates

 ### Django Countries